Omen III (song): Critical reception

-Larry Flick from Billboard felt that Magic Affair "exerts tremendous energy in its effort to be rousing and ominous at the same time, with jarring and amusing results.
+Larry Flick from Billboard magazine felt that Magic Affair "exerts tremendous energy in its effort to be rousing and ominous at the same time, with jarring and amusing results.
 Track rolls into the States on the power of massive European club and sales success, and is ripe for similar acceptance here.
 The swirling layers of glossy synths are positively hypnotic, driven home by a pounding hi-NRG beat."
-Hannsjörg Riemann from German Bravo gave it four out of five, writing, "The Frankfurt dance floor formation is up and running again with a new line-up.
+Hannsjörg Riemann from German Bravo gave it a score of four out of five, writing, "The Frankfurt dance floor formation is up and running again with a new line-up.
 "Omen III", a fast, hot 3:56-minute techno piece, sounds like a hit."
-James Masterton stated in his weekly UK chart commentary, "Euro-disco strikes again, shooting "Omen III" in from nowhere.
+In his weekly UK chart commentary, James Masterton stated, "Euro-disco strikes again, shooting "Omen III" in from nowhere.
 You can see instantly why it is such a hit, girlie vocals and a high-speed rap combining in a commercial formula that may well last another year before it finally runs out of steam."

 Pan-European magazine Music & Media noted, "Now he [Mike Staab] figures the time is right for a new lineup and Part III.
 At 138 bpm, it's maybe even harder hitting than its predecessors."
-Alan Jones from Music Week rated it four out of five, adding, "Frantic Teutonic dance, a la Snap, Culture Beat et al, and likely to achieve the same kind of crossover success, because it has an irresistible hook."
-James Hamilton from the RM Dance Update deemed it a "sinister effects and 'Valkyries' started Culture Beat-like frantic shrill 0-137.6-0bpm German smash".
+Alan Jones from Music Week also gave it four out of five, adding, "Frantic Teutonic dance, a la Snap, Culture Beat et al, and likely to achieve the same kind of crossover success, because it has an irresistible hook."
+Johnny Cigarettes from NME complimented the song as "a spectacularly formularised attempt to be 2 Unlimited, Snap and vaguely spooky, with a monstrous tune at the same time.
+Which means it is fantastic and will, by law, go Top Five."
+James Hamilton from the Record Mirror Dance Update deemed it a "sinister effects and 'Valkyries' started Culture Beat-like frantic shrill 0-137.6-0bpm German smash" in his weekly dance column.

 Music video

 A music video was produced to promote the single, featuring the band performing inside a haunted house.
 Singer Franca Morgano appears as a witch, while rapper A.K.
 Swift raps among vampire-like females.
-The video was A-listed on Germany's VIVA in February 1994.
-"Omen III" was later published on YouTube in July 2014, and as of December 2022, it had generated more than 17 million views.
+German music TV channel VIVA was instrumental in breaking the act and A-listed the video in February 1994.
+"Omen III" was later made available on YouTube in 2014, and as of May 2025, the video had generated more than 29 million views.